How to Plan a Month of Content in 30 Minutes

 Minutes 11–20: Pick Your Formats + Channels

-Decide how you’ll deliver each message based on:
+Decide how you’ll deliver the message based on:

 What your audience consumes (email, blog, LinkedIn, video)